zeel01/MonsterBlocks/readme.md

 Does not support editing directly except for Hit Points.
 You *can* edit features and other items by right clicking their descriptions.
 This sheet is intended for use as an in-game reference to a monster, *not* as a tool for building NPCs.
 See: [To Do List](todo.md)

-A few **quick settings** can be toggled from the sepcial **cog menu in the upper left corner**, including.
+A few **quick settings** can be toggled from the special **cog menu in the upper left corner**, including.
 This includes enabling and disabling certain features, themes, and a quick switch button to take back to the default sheet for editing.

 ![Ancient Red Dragon](examples/ancientRedDragon_5.png)